Melilot: benefits, dosage, contraindications

 ✪✪✪✪

-Melilot is traditionally used to treat bruises and hematomas due to its beneficial effects on circulation and its anti-inflammatory effect.
-Active compounds like coumarin in melilot reduce capillary permeability and improve microcirculation, which can help reduce swelling and accelerate the resolution of bruises.
+Melilot has traditionally been used to treat bruises and hematomas because of its beneficial effects on circulation and its anti-inflammatory action.
+Active compounds such as coumarin in melilot reduce capillary permeability and improve microcirculation, which can help reduce swelling and accelerate the resolution of bruises.
 The EMA also approves melilot for the treatment of minor skin inflammations, confirming its traditional use in these contexts.

 Posologie